 - empowering individuals to be as independent as possible

-- helping individuals identify and pursue opportunities
+- supporting individuals identify and pursue opportunities

 - providing encouragement and motivation

-By being positive about an individual’s abilities rather than their disabilities, you can prevent them from becoming isolated, help them to to take an active role in their care and support and increase their confidence, self-esteem and wellbeing.
+By being positive about an individual’s abilities rather than their disabilities, you can prevent them from becoming isolated, help them to take an active role in their care and support and increase their confidence, self-esteem and wellbeing.